Ready to create an expense management policy for your business? Not sure? Good. Either way, you've come to the right place.

 Keys to a successful policy

 - Create clear categories and budgets.
-Employees need to know how much is allowed, and how they should categorise their purchases.
+Employees need to know how much is allowed, and which expense categories they can spend under.

 - Be fair.
 Consistency is key.
 You shouldn't plan to treat different employees differently, and your policy needs to be applied company-wide.